-Consumers are more and more interested in what is in their food products.
-And governments and consumer organisations around the globe see providing transparent and fact-based nutrition information as a key way to support people to choose healthier products.
+People are more and more interested in what’s in the food products they buy.
+And governments and consumer organisations around the world see providing transparent and fact-based nutrition information as a key way to help people choose healthier products.

 Providing nutrition information

-Our approach to nutrition labelling is consistent across the world, covering all our brands and markets, and our governance model helps us monitor this.
-In 2018, 96% of our products (covering 97% of sales volume) provided nutritional information in line with our nutrition labelling commitment.
+Our approach to nutrition labelling is consistent across the world, covering all our brands and markets, and our governance model helps us to monitor this.
+In 2019, 98% of our products (covering 99.6% of sales volume) provided nutritional information in line with our nutrition labelling commitment.

 - ‘Big 8’ nutrients on back-of-pack (energy, protein, carbohydrate, sugars, fat, saturates, fibre and sodium).

-- Front-of-pack icon showing energy content as either a % contribution to the daily recommendation or as an absolute quantity.
+- Front-of-pack icon showing energy content as either a percentage contribution to the daily recommendation or as an absolute quantity.

 - For small or unusually shaped packs, ‘Big 4’ on back-of-pack (energy, protein, carbohydrate and fat) and energy per portion front-of-pack, provided this is legally allowed.
 For very small packs, information can often be obtained through websites and carelines.

-Besides our nutrition labelling commitment, we are keen on allergy labelling and this is not only of importance in our retail business, but also in our foodservice business.
-To make sure we provide information accurately and in an easy-to-understand way, we also invest in training on labelling.
-We have designed an online course to help colleagues in marketing, R&D, packaging, and external and regulatory affairs understand the information we are required to provide to consumers.
+As well as our nutrition labelling commitment, allergy labelling is important to both our retail and foodservice businesses.
+To make sure we provide information accurately and in an easy-to-understand way, we invest in training our employees on the topic of labelling.
 This is important because labelling has a growing role in how people view and trust food companies.
+We’ve designed an online course to help colleagues in marketing, external affairs, R&D, packaging, and regulatory affairs understand the information we’re required to provide to both chefs and consumers.